espressomd/espresso/doc/sphinx/dg.rst

 -  Adding new source files
 -  Adding new external dependencies

-Adding New SOURCE Files
+Adding New Source Files
 ^^^^^^^^^^^^^^^^^^^^^^^

 To add new files to |es| (like C++ source files or header files) you need to look at the CMakeList.txt in the directory where the file is located.
+* Please note that .hpp-header files usually do not have to be added to CMakeList.txt
--  In some cases (e.g., src/core/CMakeList.txt), the CMakeList.txt contains a wild-card include like this file(GLOB EspressoCore_SRC
+* In some cases (e.g., src/core/CMakeList.txt), the CMakeList.txt contains a wild-card include like this ``file(GLOB EspressoCore_SRC *.cpp)``
-          "*.cpp"
-          )
   In this case, placing a file with that ending is enough.
--  Please note that .hpp-header files usually do not have to be added to CMakeList.txt
 -  In other cases, the files are explicitly included (e.g., testsuite/python/CMakeList), set(py_tests  bondedInteractions.py
               cellsystem.py